manuelcalerosolis/squarerp/README.md

 # laravel
-global ERP create in Laravel and PHP
+A global ERP create in Laravel and PHP.

+Gestool team.